- Impact Factor: 2.074*

 a consistent fashion under a separate heading.
 Please visit the Funding Acknowledgements

 page on the SAGE Journal Author Gateway to confirm the format of the acknowledgment text in

-the event of funding, or state that: This research received no specific grant from any funding
+the event of funding, or state: This research received no specific grant from any funding

 agency in the public, commercial, or not-for-profit sectors.

 It is the policy of Technology in Cancer Research & Treatment to require a declaration of

 conflicting interests from all authors enabling a statement to be carried within the paginated

 Please ensure that a ‘Declaration of Conflicting Interests’ statement is included at the end of

 your manuscript, after any acknowledgments and prior to the references.
 If no conflict exists,

 please state that ‘The Author(s) declare(s) that there is no conflict of interest’.